ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 attendees in the pool is likely to effectively require a remote component to NomCom operations.

-Finally, it is historically difficult to recruit volunteers for NomCom, so overly restrictive criteria work against getting a deep talent pool.
+Finally, overly restrictive criteria work against getting a deep talent pool.

 # Criteria